 After the Final (oral) Exam, the student must complete a Graduation Student Approval Form.
 Individuals from various offices sign this form to indicate that the student has completed the degree requirements and has met all other obligations to be eligible for the degree.
-The Graduate College will send this form along with their final oral forms to a student's major professor.
+The Graduate College will send this form along with their final oral forms to the student and the student's major professor.